Duke-Skygawker/social-media-dashboard-with-theme-switcher/README.md

 ### What I learned

--I've learned that Flexbox is more (!sic) flexible, than I thought.
+- I've learned that Flexbox is more (!sic) flexible, than I thought.
--And that it's very hard to have a rounded border with linear-gradient (I wasn't able to do it.)
+- And that it's very hard to have a rounded border with linear-gradient (I wasn't able to do it.)